jjdv/frame-server/README.md

 ####  4.4.2. <a name='Sitemiddlewares'></a>Site middlewares
 Server middlewares/parsers are provided automatically (based on your config definition) to allow you to focus on your own, specific middlewares needed for your site.
 To include your own middlewares define them in the `siteMiddlewares` configuration option.
 Your middleware definition should have one of the three possible forms:
-1. string `'path/to/my/middleware'`, absolute or relative to `serverRootDir` - will be resolved, required and applied with `app.use( yourMiddleware )`
+1. string `'path/to/my/middleware'`, absolute or relative to `rootDir` - will be resolved, required and applied with `app.use( yourMiddleware )`
 2. your middleware - will be applied with `app.use( yourMiddleware )`
 3. object
 ```